prebid/prebid.github.io/dev-docs/modules/haloRtdProvider.md

 ## Publisher Usage

-Compile the audigent RTD module into your Prebid build:
+Compile the halo RTD module into your Prebid build:

-`gulp build --modules=userId,unifiedIdSystem,rtdModule,audigentRtdProvider,appnexusBidAdapter`
+`gulp build --modules=userId,unifiedIdSystem,rtdModule,haloRtdProvider,appnexusBidAdapter`

-Add the Audigent RTD provider to your Prebid config.
+Add the Audigent Halo RTD provider to your Prebid config.
 For any adapters that you would like to retrieve segments for, add a mapping in the 'mapSegments' parameter.
 In this example we will configure publisher 1234 to retrieve appnexus segments from Audigent.
 See the "Parameter Descriptions" below for